Feeling Stale? Here are some quick tips to refresh

-The word that is with me right now is stale.
-I can feel it, my clients feel it, you may feel it.
-It seems that whilst the world is very unstable and uncertain, many feel stale in what they are doing day to day.
+It seems that whilst the world is very unstable and uncertain, many people are feeling stale in what they are doing day to day.

 Here’s what the standard advice can include: